Vlasina Lake: Plants

 The lake's surroundings are a mixture of meadows and high-altitude forests, especially birch, beech, pine and juniper (the former two indigenous, and the latter chiefly introduced by afforestation of the western shore).
 The indigenous trees downy birch and yellow beech (characteristic for its ever-yellow leaf color) stand out among the species of trees.

 Sundew is the only carnivorous plant in Serbia and is unique to the Vlasina region.
 It is estimated that over 300 herbal species in the region are medicinal.

 Animals

 The lake is home to 16 species of fish.
-These include: Brown Trout, Ohrid trout, Rainbow trout, European perch, European eel, Eurasian minnow, Mediterranean barbel, grass carp, common carp, crucian carp, Prussian carp, tench, roach, common chub, pumpkinseed and others.
+These include: brown trout, Ohrid trout, rainbow trout, European perch, European eel, Eurasian minnow, Mediterranean barbel, grass carp, common carp, crucian carp, Prussian carp, tench, roach, common chub, and pumpkinseed.
 Ohrid trout was stocked and it successfully adapted to the environment, making it a popular for fishing.

 Birds includes gray heron, mallard, tufted duck and cormorant.
 Mammalian species include wild boars, wolves, foxes, hares, roe deer and feral horses.